Welcome to FlagpoleAntenna.com

 - Greyline Performance Antenna Arrays, coming soon!

-We think you're going to like these!
-Please, share this discovery with your friends.
-They will be glad you did.
-Learn more about the performance, structural and operational data of our antennas below and consider helping to shape our story by engaging in discussions on our Blog and sharing with your friends.
+Learn more about the performance, structural and operational data of our antennas below and consider helping shape our story by engaging in discussions on our Blog and sharing these findings with your friends.
 They will be glad you did.
 Thank you, in advance!

 Q. Why FlagpoleAntenna.com / Greyline Performance, LLC.?

-A. The Stealth, portable, DX Flagpole Antenna is a very smart HF multiband solution from 80-6M that does NOT require radials, build to install in 1-2 hours, drops into a small post hole, and doesn't require concrete.
-Work DX, keep the neighbors happy and have comfort as it's engineered for performance and rated to 90 MPH.
+A. The Stealth, DX Flagpole Antenna is a very smart HF multiband solution from 80-6M that does NOT REQUIRE RADIALS.
+Designed to be installed in 1-2 hours by one person this antenna drops into a small post hole and doesn't require concrete.
+Work DX, keep the neighbors and your family happy and have comfort as it's engineered for performance and rated to 90-100 MPH.
 See the performance specs below.
-(Flag and non-flag versions available)
+(Stealth DX Flagpole and non-flag OCF versions available)

 Stay tuned for more products coming soon by joining our mailing list on the bottom right of our website.
-We won't share your emails address.
+We won't share your email address.
 Thank you!

 Q. How does the Flagpole Antenna compare to other well-known antennas?